this page ►

 things first: preparing your journey

 - Passport or ID card?
 Citizens of the European Union can travel to France on a national identity card, if they have one.
 EU citizens who do not have an ID card, and citizens of other countries, must be in possession of a valid passport.
 Visitors from non-EU countries may need a visa, depending on the length of stay and their country of origin.
 Visas are not required for citizens holding residence status in any other "Schengen" country, whatever their nationality.
 For the purposes of a short trip (less than 90 days), visas are not required for visitors from the United States, Argentina, Australia, Brazil, Chile, Japan, Mexico, New Zealand, Venezuela and several other countries.
-For a full list of visa requirements for short or longer stays, visit the official French foreign ministry website in English.
+For a full list of visa requirements for short or longer stays, visit the official French visa info website in English.

 to France by car: